Your team runs projects on top of their real jobs. It's costing you.

 Scope creep and "I thought we agreed..."

 "Can we also add..." keeps happening.
 There's no document to point to.
 Decisions get forgotten.
-Two months later, nobody remembers what was actually agreed.
+Two months later, you're over budget, behind schedule, and nobody remembers what was actually agreed.

 Original scope